jagonmoy/Graph-Theory/DFS/Applications of DFS/Topsort Related Problem/Light OJ 1390/README.md

 ##### STEP 2 :

 Now we will call the DFS function to topsort the vertices .
 Here in the DFS function we will use a Extra line **reachable[node] |= reachable[child]** .
 Now what does that actually mean ?
 Every Reachable Vertex from Child vertex will be added to the bitset of Parent vertex as well .
 That's why we are using OR operation .
-In simple word , Suppose there is a route from Road B to Road C,D,E,G .
-Now if there is Route from Road A to Road B it's also possible to reach Road C,D,E,G from Road A .
+In simple word , Suppose there is a route from City B to City C,D,E,G .
+Now if there is Route from City A to City B it's also possible to reach City C,D,E,G from City A .
 Now a question will arise ? how do you know which vertices are reachable from the child vertex if you don't traverse them ?
 In DFS method we go as deep as we can . so before adding the reachable vertices fo child vertex known as **reachable[child]** to it's parent vertex we will traverse the child vertex first .
 That's why **reachable[node] |= reachable[child]** this line is after the line **dfs(child)** in code .
 So that before adding the reachable vertices from child vertex to it's parent we will traverse the child vertex first .
 Now after Completing the topsort we will set the value of each node in **priorityarray** according to the order of topsort .